amal-roshan/SimpleCalculator/README.md

 # SimpleCalculator
-This contains code for creating a Simple Calculator With Windows Forms in C#
+This contains code for creating a Simple Calculator With Windows Forms in C# using Stack Push and Pop Operations.